Everything You Need to Know about Online Divorce Mediation in Arizona

 Online Divorce Mediation lets Arizona couples complete the dissolution of their marriage in a fair and mutually-beneficial manner.
 In mediation, spouses can represent themselves or hire a lawyer for representation.
 The two parties (and their lawyers, if applicable) meet with a neutral third-party mediator, who leads a discussion of all divorce issues and helps the couple to find common ground and reach agreements on each and every issue.
 There are many advantages to mediating rather than litigating (going to a trial) including:

-Confidentiality; nothing goes on public record
+- Confidentiality; nothing goes on public record

-Far less expensive than litigation
+- Far less expense than litigation

-Keeps conflict as low as possible
+- Keeps conflict as low as possible

-Better for children’s health and wellbeing
+- Better for children’s health and wellbeing

-Results in settlement of all divorce issues
+- Results in settlement of all divorce issues

-Creates resolutions based on your beliefs about what is fair
+- Creates resolutions based on your beliefs about what is fair

-Spouses remain in control of the process (not a judge)
+- Spouses remain in control of the process (not a judge)

-Improved communication between you and your spouse
+- Improved communication between you and your spouse

-Your option to have a lawyer represent you
+- Your option to have a lawyer represent you

-Carefully weigh the advantages of online divorce mediation over a traditional, trial process before deciding how you want to complete your divorce process.
+Carefully weigh the advantages of Online Divorce Mediation over a traditional trial process, before deciding how you want to complete your divorce process.

 Is Online Divorce Mediation for Us?

-If you and your spouse have one or more of the following goals, online divorce mediation may be right for you:
+If you and your spouse have one or more of the following goals, Online Divorce Mediation may be right for you:

-To protect finances from being drained by high legal fees
+- To protect finances from being drained by high legal fees

-To maintain or develop a healthy, low-conflict co-parenting relationship
+- To maintain or develop a healthy, low-conflict co-parenting relationship

-To avoid the emotional toll of going to trial in court
+- To avoid the emotional toll of going to trial in court

-To keep the details of your divorce as private as possible
+- To keep the details of your divorce as private as possible

-To stay in control of your divorce terms and not have a judge decide your future for you
+- To stay in control of your divorce terms and not have a judge decide your future for you

 Thoughtfully consider the cooperative approach of Online Divorce Mediation before embarking on a costly, lengthy, and public legal process through litigation.
 If you and your spouse are willing to compromise and collaborate in mediation, you can complete your entire divorce process successfully, without ever going to court.
-The Aurit Center’s process includes an online questionnaire to help you prepare for mediation.
-We are dedicated to helping you every step of the way.

-Online Divorce Mediation Process in Arizona
+Divorce Mediation Process in Arizona

 If you choose mediation, you can also hire a legal advisor or lawyer to give you legal advice, to help you make important decisions, and serve as another resource through your divorce process.
 It’s up to you whether or not your lawyer accompanies you to mediation meetings.